 For some couples, coming up with a hashtag is one of the more fun parts of the wedding planning process.
 For other, less creative types, it can seem like more of a hassle than a true bonding experience.
 If you and your spouse-to-be fall into the latter category, relax—your struggle is over.
 Editor Marielle Wakim is using her creative chops to fill the void in wedding hashtag services around the U.S.

-Wakim realized the potential for her self-made business when all of her friends began to rely on her to come up with witty wedding names.
+Wakim realized the potential for her self-made business when all of her friends began relying on her to come up with witty wedding names.
 "They were hoping I could come up with something more clever than #HillWedding2015," she told Glamour.
 And because of the lack of professional services in this particular market, the editor decided to capitalize on it and start her own business, Happily Ever #Hashtagged.

 And as you've probably found, creating a wedding hashtag isn't an easy task.
 "Most often, people want something punny and clever, so that's where I start," Wakim told Glamour.
 "I always look for a play on words with their names and kind of build out from there.
-But I would say it's most important to pick something as unique as possible, so that your photos aren't intermingled with 19,628 others on Instagram because the hashtag was too generic."
+But I would say it's most important to pick something as unique as possible so that your photos aren't intermingled with 19,628 others on Instagram because the hashtag was too generic."

-If you're still on the fence about incorporating a wedding hashtag into your big day, just consider how nice it'll be to gather all of your guests' snapshots from your wedding day in one place.
+If you're still on the fence about incorporating a wedding hashtag into your big day, consider how nice it'll be to gather all of your guests' snapshots from your wedding day in one place.
 Plus, you'll get to experience your nuptials through the eyes of your closest family and friends.
 It doesn't get much more special than that.